Agudolive/Email-Path-Locator/README.md

 # Email Path Locator V0.1

-A simple Python Script which shows the differents locations of a mail
+A simple Python Script which shows the differents locations of a mail.

 By Agudolive